MYG-1107/Python-To-Do-List/readme.md

 GUI Version

 Run the GUI application:

 python3 todo_gui.py

 Use the interface:

 Enter a task description and optional priority in the text fields.

 Click “Add Task” to add the task to the list.

 Select a task in the listbox and click “Delete Selected Task” to remove it.

 Tasks are displayed in the listbox with their ID, description, and priority.

 Tasks are saved to tasks.json and loaded on startup.

-File Structure

-todo-list-app/
-├── todo.py         # Command-line version of the To-Do List application ├── todo_gui.py     # GUI version using Tkinter
-├── tasks.json      # JSON file for storing tasks (created automatically) └── README.md       # This file

-How It Works

-Data Structure: Tasks are stored as a list of dictionaries (e.g., [{"id": 1, "description": "Buy groceries", "priority": "High"}]).

-Persistence: Tasks are saved to tasks.json using the json module and loaded on startup.

-Command-Line: A menu-driven interface handles user input in a loop, with functions for adding, viewing, editing, and deleting tasks.

-GUI: Uses Tkinter to provide a window with input fields, a task list, and buttons for adding/deleting tasks.

-Error Handling: Validates user input (e.g., numeric IDs) and handles file I/O errors.

-Enhancements

-Here are some ideas to extend the project:

-Add task categories or due dates.

-Sort tasks by priority or date.

-Add input validation for priorities (e.g., restrict to High/Medium/Low).

-Enhance the GUI with an “Edit Task” button or color-coded priorities.

-Use a database (e.g., SQLite) for larger datasets.

-Add a feature to mark tasks as completed.

-Contributing

-Contributions are welcome!
-To contribute:

-Fork the repository.

-Create a new branch: git checkout -b feature/your-feature.

-Make your changes and commit: git commit -m "Add your feature".

-Push to your branch: git push origin feature/your-feature.

-Open a pull request with a description of your changes.

-Please ensure your code follows Python PEP 8 style guidelines and includes comments for clarity.